 Unfortunately there are a lot courses offering online life coach certification that cost little but may be worthless as a professional credential.
 In particular be wary of very brief courses.
 I came across claiming that after two days you would be qualified to practice as a life coach - REALLY!

 Life coaching is not something you can become proficient at, in a couple of days!

 Ask for specifics about the course content.
 Look for genuine testimonials and online reviews and even contact some of the previous students.
-Also check out the accreditation status of the specific course you want to take as I have covered above.

 This really makes the point.
 A new coach recently contacted me worried about the fact that the online training she had enrolled in, whilst informative and affordable, did not provide any opportunities for actual actually practicing her coaching.